keennathan/2024-apr-std-portfolio-T1A2/README.md

 ## Components
 ### Header
 The header component has my logo and a navigation bar.
 The navigation bar has links to all the pages.
+The Header is on all pages.

 ### Footer
 The footer component has social media icons that link to my social media accounts.
-It also includes contact number and address.  there is also a copywrite at the bottom.
+It also includes contact number and address.
+There is also a copywrite at the bottom.
+The Footer is on all the pages.

+### main
+The main component is the main body of content on each page.
+It icludes images, text and links to different pages of work.

 ## Pages